veltman/gifs/README.md

 }
 ```

-This seems mildly insane but I gave it a shot. `d3-record.js` in the above demo is a proof-of-concept that works as long as you aren't modifying the same property multiple times in the same transition.
+This seems mildly insane but I gave it a shot. `d3-record.js` in [this demo](https://bl.ocks.org/veltman/23460413ea085c024bf8) is a proof of concept that mostly works.
 It takes every element in a selection, and gets the easing function and list of tweens that d3 is storing internally.
 Then, when it's called, it loops through each element, and applies each tween with the appropriate adjusted time value.

 TODO: write some sort of `d3-animator` module that has the same API as `d3.transition` but is for synchronous updates instead of a background transition.